 A technology stack refers to a sum of specialists, principles, approaches, and, most of all, technologies that go with hiring a certain individual.
-When you fire a full stack developer, you get a full technology stack (complete web development cycle).
-The development of a site or a mobile app primarily consists of tho things: front end (what you see) and back end (what you don’t see).
+When you hire a full stack developer, you get a full technology stack (complete web development cycle).
+The development of a web site or a mobile app primarily consists of the things: front end (what you see) and back end (what you don’t see).
 Formerly, front end developers were called web-designers but nowadays the boundaries of the specialties have become blurred.
 Back end engineers no longer write code exclusively while designers do not work with HTML and CSS to craft front end.

 - Who is a Front End Developer?